kylinsystems/kbs-plugin-tgi-periodopenclose/README.md

-# KBS Plugins : TGI Periodopenclose
+# KBS Plugin : TGI Periodopenclose

 The fork from https://github.com/nmicoud/org.tgi.action.periodopenclose, and converted to be able to use **KBS ObjectData Tool** for plugin installation

 Refer to https://wiki.idempiere.org/en/Plugin:_PeriodOpenClose

-## How to Install
+## How to install

 1. Install **KBS ObjectData Tool**
 (refer to http://wiki.idempiere.org/en/Plugin:_ObjectDataTool)